 With brewing skills honed across the globe in Hawaii, Japan and the States, Burleigh's brewmaster Brennan Fielding was always likely to bring a better quality of beer to the Queensland coast when he and wife Peta embarked upon their dream of opening a brewery in her home state – a dream they first discussed back in the late 90s.

-Housed in a dedicated production facility a few kilometres from the Gold Coast's beaches, with a 45 hectilitre brew length that dwarfs most micros, they still sell most of their beer locally; Peta jokes that she'd love to be able to shift all of their beer within 5km of the brewery.
+Originally housed in a dedicated production facility a few kilometres from the Gold Coast's beaches, with a 45 hectolitre brew length that dwarfed most micros when first commissioned and remains among the largest today, they still sell most of their beer locally; Peta jokes that she'd love to be able to shift all of their beer within 5km of the brewery.
 Their first two releases, a Premium Lager and a mid-strength Helles under the Duke banner, are still only sold at bars and bottleshops in the local region, inspired by the German tradition of breweries supplying their own communities.
-The remainder of the range – all unpasteurised - is available nationwide.
+The remainder of the range – all unpasteurised and brewed in house by Brennan and his team – is available nationwide.